1981 to 1990

 AAPA and APAP enter into a fixed-fee contractual arrangement for staffing services, including a part-time Coordinator of APAP services employed by the AAPA.

 The JRC-PA is renamed the Accreditation Review Committee on Education for the Physician Assistant (ARC-PA).
+Duke University is the first program to offer a master’s degree in PA education.

 Physician Assistants for the Future, an in-depth study of PA education and practice in the year 2000, begun in 1986, is published by APAP.